sprout-uci/APEX/README.md

 NOTE: Attestation computation takes 753ms of simulation.
 Simulation of 753ms may take up to an hour to complete.
 Zooming out the the waves windows can help in speeding up the process.

+#### 2- violation_forge_ER:

-2- violation_forge_ER: corresponds to a testcase where code in region ER is overwritten after its execution, exec_flag value switches to 0 due to the violation.
+Corresponds to a test-case where code in region ER is overwritten after its execution, exec_flag value switches to 0 due to the violation.

 It should take less than 1ms of simulation to visualize this effect.

+#### 3- violation_forge_OR:

-3- violation_forge_OR: corresponds to a testcase where result in OR region is overwritten after ER executed.
+Corresponds to a test-case where result in OR region is overwritten after ER executed.
 It should take less than 1ms to complete this simulation.

 It should take less than 1ms of simulation to visualize this effect.

+#### 4- violation_forge_META:

-4- violation_forge_META: correspond to a testcase where METADATA value is overwritten after ER executed.
+Corresponds to a test-case where METADATA value is overwritten after ER executed.
 It should take less than 1ms to complete this simulation.

 It should take less than 1ms of simulation to visualize this effect.